SteelCompendium/data-md-dse/Bestiary/Radenwight Maestro.md

   target: Two enemies
   t1: [[Slowed]] (save ends)
   t2: [[Slowed]] (EoT)
+  t3: No effect
+  effects:
+  - name: 3 Malice
-  t3: 'No effect 3 Malice: Each ally within 3 of a target has their speed increased
-    by 2 until the end of their next turn. '
+    effect: 'Each ally within 3 of a target has their speed increased by 2 until the end of their next turn. '
 - name: Ever Ready Rodent
   type: Free Triggered Action
   cost: 2 Malice